 We believe everyone has the right to good hearing.
-That's why we work with a number of people who are financially disadvantaged, and provide them with the gift of hearing for free, each year.
+That's why we work with a number of people who are financially disadvantaged, and provide them with the gift of hearing for free.

-We're active supporters of the Hearing Dogs charity providing listening dogs for hearing impaired New Zealanders.
-We also support other charity initiatives fronted by The National Foundation for the Deaf, the NZ Audiological Society and the Master of Audiology University Programmes.
+We're keen supporters of the Listening Bus, which provides free hearing screening for people living in smaller communities.
+We also support various charity initiatives fronted by The National Foundation for the Deaf and the NZ Audiological Society.